-(AND WHY IT MATTERS!)
+(AND WHY BUILDING TRUST MATTERS!)

 👋🏼 Hi there!
 I’m Jordin, a website designer and strategist at Unica Formo.